AutoAct: Automatic Agent Learning from Scratch for QA via Self-Planning: Related Work

 \section{Related Work}

 \paragraph{LLM-Powered Agents.} The rise of LLMs has positioned them as the most promising key to unlocking the door to Artificial General Intelligence (AGI), providing robust support for the development of LLM-centered AI agents \cite{renda/agent/survey,fudan/agent/survey,wang2023describe,wang2023jarvis}.
-Related works focus primarily on agent planning \cite{react,llm-planner,fireact}, external tools harnessing \cite{gorilla,trice,toolllm}, collective intelligence among multi-agents \cite{debate,bolaa,round/table}, human and social property inside agents \cite{jintian,generative/agents,shengyu}, etc. However, despite their success, existing methods still face two major troubles. \textbf{Firstly}, most agents heavily rely on prompts for customization, which makes it difficult to precisely tailor the behavior of the agent, resulting in unexpected performance at times. \textbf{Secondly}, each agent is compelled to master all skills, making it challenging for the agent to achieve expertise in every domain.
+Related works focus primarily on agent planning \cite{react,llm-planner,fireact}, external tools harnessing \cite{gorilla,trice,toolllm}, collective intelligence among multi-agents \cite{debate,bolaa,round/table}, etc. However, despite their success, existing methods still face two major troubles. \textbf{Firstly}, most agents heavily rely on prompts for customization, which makes it difficult to precisely tailor the behavior of the agent, resulting in unexpected performance at times. \textbf{Secondly}, each agent is compelled to master all skills, making it challenging for the agent to achieve expertise in every domain.
 In response, our approach leverages a proper \textit{division-of-labor} strategy and fine-tuning each sub-agent to equip different agents with distinct duties.
 These agents collaborate to accomplish tasks orderly and effectively.

 \paragraph{Agent Fine-Tuning.} Despite the vast interest in LLM-powered agents, the construction of agents through fine-tuning has received limited attention.
 Most early works concentrate on fine-tuning to optimize the model's reasoning capabilities \cite{generated/commonsense,specialize/small} or tool proficiency \cite{gorilla,trice,toolllm}.
-Recently, \citet{fireact} attempt to fine-tune agents with diverse tasks and trajectories for a better planning capability. \citet{agenttuning} apply a hybrid instruct-tuning strategy that enhances the agent’s abilities while preserving its generalization. \textbf{However}, these methods still require a model to be a generalist.
-Moreover, the trajectories in the training data are annotations from GPT-3.5/GPT-4 \cite{gpt-3.5,gpt-4}, which incurs significant costs.
-Our approach enables the \textsc{Meta-Agent} to autonomously synthesize trajectories and achieve self-planning in a zero-shot manner, without relying on closed-source models or human labor.
+Recently, more works have emphasized endowing open-source LLMs with agent capabilities through fine-tuning \cite{fireact,agenttuning,lumos,small/llms/weak/tool}.
+However, these works suffer from at least one of the following issues: \textbf{\textit{i)}} the requirement of one single model to be a generalist, \textbf{\textit{ii)}} the need for a large amount of annotated data, \textbf{\textit{iii)}} the need for trajectory annotation of closed-source models.
+Our approach enables the \textsc{Meta-Agent} to synthesize trajectories and achieve a \textit{division-of-labor} strategy in a zero-shot manner, without relying on closed-source models.